image-question-answering-challenge/image-question-answering-challenge.github.io/index.md

       ]
    }
 ```
 The set of visual genome ids for query "A animal resting" are stored in visual_genome_items.
-You can download the data describing each id from http://visualgenome.org/api/v0/api_home.html.
+You can download the data describing each image id from http://visualgenome.org/api/v0/api_home.html.
 We are using Version 1.2 of dataset completed

 [>>> CLICK HERE TO DOWNLOD TRAIN DATASET](https://goo.gl/gZNdRj)